 Raleigh jury convicts Thompson of murder, other charges

 Nov.
-10—A guilty verdict was rendered Thursday in Raleigh County on all six charges in the case of a Beckley man accused of violently stabbing his girlfriend with a kitchen knife and then beating her 7-year-old son to death with a hammer in March 2021.
+11—A Beckley man was found guilty on Thursday by a Raleigh County jury of murdering a seven-year-old autistic boy with a hammer in addition to five other charges related to a violent episode last year when he also stabbed his former girlfriend and the boy's mother with a kitchen knife multiple times.

-For the first charge of first-degree murder, which carries a life sentence, the jury further recommend that Rashad "Rico" Thompson, 36, be granted mercy, or the possibility of parole after serving a set minimum number of years.
+It took roughly two hours of deliberation for the 12-person jury to convict Rashad "Rico" Thompson, 36, of Beckley, of first-degree murder, child abuse resulting in death and domestic battery for the death of 7-year-old Tre-shaun Brown in March 2021.

-It took roughly two hours of deliberation for the 12-person jury to convicted Thompson of first-degree murder, child abuse resulting in death and domestic battery for the death of 7-year-old Tre-shaun Brown.
+The charge carries a life sentence, but the jury further recommended that Thompson, 36, be granted mercy, or the possibility of parole, after serving a set minimum number of years.

-Following their verdict, the jury heard testimony from witness brought by the defense and the prosecution to determine whether Thompson should be granted mercy, for the capital offense of first degree-murder.
+Following their verdict, the jury heard testimony from witnesses brought by the defense and the prosecution to determine whether Thompson should be granted mercy for the capital offense of first-degree murder.

-Those testifying for the defense sung the praises of Thompson calling him a loving father and compassionate individual.
+Those testifying for the defense sang the praises of Thompson, calling him a loving father and compassionate individual.

 Following the guilty verdict on all charges, Raleigh County Prosecuting Attorney Ben Hatfield told The Register-Herald that he believed the outcome was overwhelmingly supported by the evidence submitted during the trial.